 In addition to the University's standard entry requirements, you should have:

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Fashion and Textiles Extended Degree or the Art and Design Extended Degree (with Foundation Year).
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Textiles (including foundation year) BA (Hons) or the Art and Design (including foundation year) BA (Hons).

 If you need (or wish) to improve your English before starting your degree, the University offers a Pre-sessional Academic English course to help you build your confidence and reach the level of English you require.

 The modules listed below are for the academic year 2021/22 and represent the course modules at this time.
 Modules and module details (including, but not limited to, location and time) are subject to change over time.